commondatageek/commondatageek.github.io/content/posts/list-all-aws-resources.md

 ---

-# Listing all Resources in Your AWS Account

 Certain situations require one to be able to list all resources in an AWS account.

 ## Why did I need to list all resources?

-Management recently decided to move my team to a different part of the organization.
-The move came with new responsibilities.
-This meant that we would continue to support some of our existing AWS resources, while a different team would take responsibility for others moving forward.
+Management recently decided to assign some new responsibilities to my team in a different part of the organization.
+We would continue supporting some of our existing infrastruction, while a different team would take responsibility for the remainder.

-Before we could begin to have this conversation and make these negotiations, we needed a list of all the resources in our AWS account.
+But we needed to start with a list of all the resources in our AWS account to form the basis of these negotiations.

 ## `aws resourcegroupstaggingapi get-resources`

+To be honest, it is currently unclear[^1] to me whether there is any single method that will provide a definitive list of all resources in an AWS account.

-The documentation[^1] for the `aws resourcegroupstaggingapi get-resources` call says that it:
+The documentation[^2] for the `aws resourcegroupstaggingapi get-resources` call says that it:

-> Returns all the **tagged** or **previously tagged** resources that are located in the
+> Returns **all the tagged or previously tagged resources** that are located in
-> specified Amazon Web Services Region for the account.
+> the specified Amazon Web Services Region for the account.

+So it appears that if you never tagged a specific resource, it won't appear in this list.

+However, having run this command in our account, it returned an awful many resources that do not currently have tags, and I can't imagine that we tagged and then intentionally untagged so many resources in our account.

+In any case--

-It is currently unclear[^2] to me whether there is any single method that will provide a definitive list of all resources in an AWS account.
-But the method outlined below works well for us because we have tagged (almost) all of our resources.
+The method outlined below works well for us because we have tagged (almost) all of our resources.

+## Examples

 Assuming that the AWS CLI is configured, the following command will provide a list of all AWS resources.